 Under the Belgian education system, expat children will be able to attend many different types of schools in Brussels.
-Most expat parents will either enrol their children in a public school or one of several international schools in Brussels.
-The quality of education in Belgium, be it private or public, is very high.
+Most expat parents will either enrol their children in a public school or one of several international schools in the city.
+The quality of education in Belgium, be it private or public, is generally excellent.

-Children generally start school at age two and a half, although it isn't required until age six.
+Children generally start school at age two and a half, although it isn't mandatory until age six.
 Before this age, most neighbourhoods offer daycare solutions for working parents.
-Parents are expected to be active participants in their students' work and check that homework is neat and correctly done.
+Compulsory schooling ends at age 18.

 Public schools in Brussels